pinot-contrib/pinot-docs/basics/indexing/inverted-index.md

 }
 ```

-### Sorted inverted index
+## Sorted inverted index

 A sorted forward index can directly be used as an inverted index, with `log(n)` time lookup and it can benefit from data locality.

-For the below example, if the query has a filter on `memberId`, Pinot will perform a binary search on `memberId` values to find the range pair of docIds for corresponding filtering value.
+For the following example, if the query has a filter on `memberId`, Pinot will perform a binary search on `memberId` values to find the range pair of docIds for corresponding filtering value.
 If the query needs to scan values for other columns after filtering, values within the range docId pair will be located together, which means we can benefit from data locality.

 ![\_images/sorted-inverted.png](../../.gitbook/assets/sorted-inverted.png)